oracle/node-oracledb/doc/src/user_guide/two_phase_commit.rst

     run();

-The two-phase commit functions allow one process or connection to start a transaction, and then a second to continue it.
+The two-phase commit functions allow one process or connection to start a transaction, and then a second one to continue it.
 For example, if a table contained a salary with initial value 100, then one process could start a transaction, update the table, and then suspend the transaction: